 If the Verify Phase is successfully completed the memory returns to the Read mode.
-If the Program/ Erase Controller fails to reprogram a given location, the Verify Phase will terminate, the error will be signaled in the Status Register and the memory will output the Status Register until a Read/Reset command is issued.
+If the Program/ Erase Controller fails to reprogram a given location, the error will be signaled in the Status Register.

 Exit Phase.
-Status Register P/E.C. bit SR7 set to '1' indicates that the device has returned to Read Array mode.
+Status Register P/E.C. bit SR7 set to '1' indicates that the device has returned to Read mode.
 A full Status Register check should be done to ensure that the block has been successfully programmed.
 See the section on the Status Register for more details.